Away With The Steiners

 Freshly baked Samarkand bread.

-You will need to read my story of The Greatest Gift of Travel to fully understand how it came to be that we had ended up in the home of a bakers family in the middle of Central Asia.
+You will need to read my story of The Greatest Gift of Travel to fully understand how it came to be.
+But we ended up in the home of a baker family in the middle of Uzbekistan in Central Asia.

 The back room is set aside for mixing the dough and laying the prepared bread out to rise.
 The two brothers start at 4:00am to prepare the dough.